 Based on year-to-date receipts, FY2017/18 year-end TOT revenues are projected to be approximately \$430k higher than FY 2016/17 totals.
 Approximately \$430k of this increase is attributable to the increase in the TOT rate which became effective April 1, 2017.
 The other \$90k of the increase is attributable to continued growth (4%) in this sector of the local economy.
 Half of the Measure AA funds collected have been committed to marketing and promotion of Fort Bragg as a tourist destination.
-With the increase in the marketing and promotion of Fort Bragg as a tourist destination.
-With the increase is possible.
+With the increase in the marketing and promotion of Fort Bragg, the City believes a return to the 7.7% growth rate of recent years is possible.
 The FY2018/19 Budget projects continued growth in TOT revenue at a rate of 7% or \$181k.
 The anticipated TOT revenue total for FY2017/18 is \$2.8M which would be an all-time high for Fort Bragg.